Ali Limonadi: Early life and career

 Ali Limonadi was born in Tehran.
 After high school he moved to Germany.
 From 1962 until 1968, he studied film directing and cinematography at the Berlin University of the Arts (German: Universität der Künste Berlin).
 "Das Abonnement" is one of his films which was screened in 1967 on that time.

 In 1979, months after the Iranian Revolution ended, Limonadi moved to the United States.
 He initially planned to stay for one year.
 In an interview Limonadi said: "At that time, we thought we would return to Iran after six months.
 We thought the situation would settle and that people could resume their lives back home.
 Some of us did not even fully unpack our bags."

 Post-1979 career

 On March 15, 1981, Limonadi launched the first Iranian television station outside Iran named, IRTV (acronym for "Iranian television") shown on television channel KSCI.
 He had his own television broadcasting studio based in Studio City, Los Angeles, and he would periodically rent it out.
 He produced the television series, Iranian.
 Bootleg copies of his show Iranian were smuggled into Iran (via Europe) in the 1980s.

 In 2007, Limonadi was getting thousands of virus-filled emails which he attributed to "Iranian government agents".
-Ali Limonadi regularly appears on U.S.–based Iranian media such as Voice of America's Persian Television.
+Limonadi regularly appears on U.S.–based Iranian media such as Voice of America's Persian Television.